 Just like the people who wrote those books came alongside me years ago, I’m here to come alongside you.
 Being here, right now, reading these words, means that you understand the call upon your life to your kids.

 You don’t believe all the lies the negative parenting culture tells you about your kids being destined to disobey, fight and rebel.
 No… you’re not having it.

 Ephesians 6:4 sums it up in a nice little package: “do not provoke your children to anger by the way you treat them.
 Rather, bring them up with the discipline and instruction that comes from the Lord.”

-Parents can miss the mark, but you don’t have to be one of them.
+Parents can miss the mark, but that doesn’t get to define us.

-You gotta figure it out, but you don’t have to do it alone.
+We should do all we can to figure it out, but we don’t have to do it alone.
 Don’t get overwhelmed, choose to get empowered.

-You should know what the Bible says about raising a child.
-It doesn’t take hours of study, it’s not difficult and you don’t have to do it alone.
-Get your FREE devotional day from my 28-day-Christian parenting devotional to get started by clicking here!
-CLICK HERE TO READ ANOTHER POST LIKE THIS
+Knowing what the Bible says about raising a child doesn’t take hours of study, it’s not difficult and you don’t have to do it alone.